GPIO_BUTTON input signal itself. The

 - On the KC705 board, press the Sine Wave Sequencer button until you see

 multiple transitions on the

 GPIO_BUTTONS_IBUF_1signal (this could take 10 or more tries).
 This is a visualization of the glitch that occurs on the input.
-An example of the glitch is shown in the following two figures.CAUTION:You may have to repeat the previous two steps repeatedly to see the glitch.
-After you can see the glitch, you may observe that the signal glitches are not at exactly the same location as shown in the figure below.
+An example of the glitch is shown in the following two figures.CAUTION:You have to repeat the previous two steps repeatedly to see the glitch.
+After you see the glitch, you can observe that the signal glitches are not exactly in the same location as shown in the following figure.